-Last Updated on March 8, 2024
+Last Updated on December 11, 2024

 “It depends.” – probably the most favorite phrase of programmers and lawyers.
 “It depends” because there is always a hidden context behind any question or problem.
 In addition, everything is changeable, so the solution always relies on something.
 In the IT industry, which is probably the fastest-changing industry in the market, this is clearly visible.
 Many solutions or technologies have existed in projects for many years.
 Some are already obsolete, but this is the result of past decisions that were probably right at the time, and yet the environment has changed.

-Which Git hosting service should I choose?
+Which Git hosting service should I choose for my Git repository?

-Read more about the different hosting services and the differences between them here: TOP Git Hosting services 2021.
+Read more about the different hosting services and the differences between them here: TOP Git Hosting services 2025.

 I mentioned that GitLab might be a better solution from a CI/CD perspective.
 Well… maybe.
 But that’s not the only determinant.
 GitHub is certainly an equally good tool, on top of that, it is being developed very rapidly.
 Also, what is worth mentioning is the GitHub Enterprise Server service and its Backup Utilities, which is a backup system installed on a separate host.
 It works as a typical backup tool, by making regular snapshots of the original server.
 However, we can also use third-party solutions to do such work in a more convenient way.